Cooking With Ayeh

 • Pumpkin seeds

-Once they are baked, slice in half, toast if preferred, and time to add your fillings.
-The all-time classic is of course to add cream cheese.
+Once the Greek yogurt bagels are baked, allow them to cool and slice in half.
+Optionally toast if preferred, and it's time to add your fillings.
+The classic is of course cream cheese but here are some other filling ideas:

 • Hummus